MoltenStudios/BrayanBot/README.md

 -   [Discord.js](https://www.npmjs.com/package/discord.js/v/13.3.1)
 -   [Discord Bot Hosting](https://revivenode.com/discord.html) / [Linux Machine]() / [Windows Server]()

-## 🖥️ Installation

-1. Clone this repo by `git clone https://github.com/DakshNamdev/BrayanBot.git`
-2. Move into the bot's directory with `cd BrayanBot`
-3. Run `npm install` or `yarn install` to install the necessary packages required to run the bot
-4. Rename `example.config.yml` to `config.yml`
-5. Configure `config.yml`
-6. Run `npm run start` or `yarn start` to start the bot

 ## 👋 Join the community!

 BrayanBot is driven by the awesome community of third-party developers, which makes it more functional and enjoyable for everyone.
 If you are looking into building your own Add-ons for Brayan, consider looking into the documentation to get started!